The Biggest Tax Deductions for Gig Drivers

 Writing Off Your Car Expenses as a Gig Driver 101

-IRS considers Gig Drivers as self-employed individuals who get job as freelance gigs and execute their work using a car for professional means of commuting or transporting delivery or parcels.
+IRS considers gig drivers to be self-employed individuals who get jobs as freelance gigs and execute their work using a car for professional means of commuting or transporting delivery or parcels.

 1- Standard Mileage Deduction Method

-According to the IRS, Mileage Deduction Method is a standard amount set per every mile you drive as a Gig Driver.
-However, the actual mileage method can be a bit more complicated than the standard mileage method but great for gig drivers who drive thousands of miles for work.
+According to the IRS, the Mileage Deduction Method is a standard amount set per every mile you drive as a Gig Driver.
+The standard mileage rate for 2024 is 67 cents per mile driven for business purposes.
+However, the actual mileage method can be a bit more complicated than the standard mileage method, but it is great for gig drivers who drive thousands of miles for work.

 You need to keep an active track of all your car related expenses including gas, oil, repairs, car insurance, registration fees and more.
 No need to get overwhelmed as now there are apps to calculate as per Mileage Deduction Method.